ElCholoGamer/chip-8-rs/README.md

 ## Controls

-The COSMAC VIP keypad layout is mapped to the QWERTY keyboard on the keys `1234QWERASDFZXCV`.
+The COSMAC VIP keypad layout is mapped to the left side of the QWERTY keyboard:

 <table>
 <tr><th>COSMAC VIP keypad</th><th>QWERTY layout</th></tr>